Security & Privacy · Reference

 Public cloud

 • Workspaces share underlying datastores.
 Authorization is enforced at the application layer.
-Users only see data in workspaces they've been granted access to.

 • Data in transit is TLS 1.2+, including internal service-to-service traffic over mTLS.